csc-training/hip-programming/docs/08-porting-to-hip.md

 hipify-perl is the simplest tool for converting CUDA code to HIP.
 It works by scanning a directory and performing basic string replacements, such as converting cudaMemcpy to hipMemcpy.
 However, since it relies on straightforward text substitution (sed -e 's/cuda/hip/g'), some manual post-processing may be required.
 It is best suited for quick scans of projects, but it does not handle unrecognized CUDA calls and will report them instead of translating them.

 hipify-clang, on the other hand, provides a more robust and accurate translation.
 It processes the code at a deeper level, generating warnings and offering assistance for further analysis.
 This tool is particularly useful for high-quality translations, especially when working with projects that involve complex build systems like Make.

+Hipify tools are not running your application, or checking correctness.
+Code relying on specific Nvidia hardware aspects (e.g., warp size == 32) may need attention after conversion.
+Certain functions may not have a correspondent hip version (e.g., __shfl_down_sync –-> _shfl_down instead).
+Hipifying can’t handle inline PTX assembly.
+Can either use inline GCN ISA, or convert it to HIP.
+Hipify-perl and hipify-clang can both convert library calls.
+None of the tools convert your build system script such as CMAKE or whatever else you use.
+The user is responsible to find the appropriate flags and paths to build the new converted HIP code.
 :::

 # HIPIFY Tools